numoonchld/testing-ruby-with-rspec/README.md

   ```

 - examples are tests that sit inside an example group

   - use `it` blocks for examples themselves in the example group block
   - `specify` is an alias for `it`

+- `expect` is an `rspec` method to set expectations within an example
+  - these `expect` statements are called assertions

+### To run the tests

+- three ways:
+  1. run all tests in the root dir and the nested dirs i.e. the entire project by simply doing `rspec` in the CLI
+  2. do `rspec spec/card_spec.rb` to run all test groups in an individual file
+  3. do `rspec ./spec/card_spec.rb:3` i.e. with the line number to run only that line's example